huizheng-frances/WLA4ND/README.md

 If you have any questions, please contact hzheng5@gmu.edu

 The contents of this dataset were developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90DPGE0009).
 NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
-The contents of this (insert type of publication; e.g., book, report, film) do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement by the Federal Government.
+The contents of this dataset do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement by the Federal Government.